Our renowned SCI rehab blends compassion and creativity.

 In addition to typical goals of spinal cord rehab, we work with the patient and family to establish more personal goals.
 Our experience and clinical studies agree that this approach keeps patients more motivated and engaged in therapy.

-For example, functional goals might include:
+For example, functional goals might include improving standing balance and multi-limb coordination.

-By contrast, personal goals might include:
+By contrast, personal goals might include traveling to Europe within five years.

 Because spinal cord injury often occurs in younger people, this approach is particularly beneficial for patients who want to be as active as possible well into the future.
 Our real success lies in what comes months and years after therapy.
 That’s why we say we’re focused on “durable outcomes.”